Featuring Molly McCully Brown & Margaret Gibson

 - PLEASE NOTE: This event will take place on the museum’s West Lawn to maximize accessibility for performers and visitors.

 - Bring a lawn chair or blanket for seating in and around the garden.

-- Join Hill-Stead’s Live Poets Society to receive premier reserved seating.
-For more information, see Live Poets Society Benefits 2018.
+- For reserved seating with chairs provided, please join Hill-Stead’s Live Poets Society For more information, see Live Poets Society Benefits 2018.

 - Food, wine and other beverages may also be purchased on site from gourmet food vendors.

 - Iron & Grain Co. will be located on the front lawn.